 There is no need to turn off your t:slim X2™ during takeoff or landing.
 This system runs on Bluetooth which can operate during flights.
 If you are also using a Dexcom CGM that you are viewing with your smartphone, turn the phone on airplane mode and then turn on Bluetooth.

-If you wear an Animas® insulin pump
+Flying if you wear an Animas® insulin pump

 Animas® insulin pumps can be worn through metal detectors and can be wanded.
 They should NOT be sent through x-ray machines.